OptionsHouse ReviewOpen an Account

 The Trade Generator, for example, is great because of its simple functionality, the variety of trade possibilities generated with each run (a search for bullish Apple strategies yielded covered calls, credit put spreads, debit call spreads, long calls, and short puts), and the ability to quickly place trades with pre-populated ticket links.

-Of the tools offered by OptionsHouse 2.0, I found the streaming charts to be useful but a bit basic and limiting.
-On one hand, they get the job done because investors can easily stream whichever stocks they'd like in real-time and conduct basic analysis.
-On the other hand, advanced traders will be unimpressed with the lack of advanced studies available and overall detail, in particular when conducting intraday analysis.
+Of the stock trade tools offered by OptionsHouse 2.0, I found the streaming charts that were updated in 2013 to be a big improvement over the previous version.
+On pros side, they get the job done because investors can easily stream whichever stocks they'd like in real-time and adjust basic settings.
+On the cons side, advanced traders will be unimpressed with the lack of markup tools, limited depth of advanced studies available, and sluggish speed when panning.

-After thorough testing of OptionsHouse, I feel the broker has a strong foundation in place, is great for options and discount trading, and with time should only become a better all-around broker.
-This is especially true if it can put some emphasis on fixing some of its pitfalls like accessing customer support via email and live chat.
+After thorough testing of OptionsHouse, I feel the broker is great for options and discount trading, and with time should only become a better all-around broker.
+This is especially true if it can put some emphasis on keeping its option tools relevant and continuously improving the client experience.

 Compare OptionsHouse to Key Competitors